Eat, Pray, Queef: Production

 "Eat, Pray, Queef" was written and directed by series co-founder Trey Parker.
 It first aired on April 1, 2009 in the United States on Comedy Central.
-Although Parker and fellow co-creator Matt Stone acknowledged it was a particularly juvenile episode, Parker said it was his favorite show of the season to produce.
-He said, "I seriously never laughed as hard doing retakes, just going shot-by-shot, sitting there in the editing room laughing."
-During the writing process, the female producers and employees with the show found the script largely unfunny, disgusting and offensive.
+Although Parker and fellow co-creator Matt Stone acknowledged it was a particularly-juvenile episode, Parker said it was his favorite show of the season to produce.
+He said, "I seriously never laughed as hard doing retakes, just going shot-by-shot, sitting there in the editing room laughing".
+During the writing-process, the female producers and employees with the show found the script largely unfunny, disgusting, and offensive.
 They reportedly claimed vaginal flatulence would not bloom into a proud women's movement as it did in the episode, but Parker and Stone insisted that was what made the concept even funnier.

 Originally, Parker and Stone considered making a full-length episode of The Queef Sisters.
 The duo had pulled a similar stunt with the second season premiere.
 Instead of the expected follow-up to "Cartman's Mom Is a Dirty Slut", in which the identity of Cartman's father was to be revealed, Parker and Matt Stone showed the episode "Terrance and Phillip in Not Without My Anus", a Terrance and Phillip-centered episode as an April Fools' Day prank.
 Since "Eat, Pray, Queef" was coincidentally also set to air on April Fools' Day, they considered a similar joke revolving around Katherine and Katie.
 However, since "Terrance and Phillip in Not Without My Anus" infuriated South Park fans at the time, they decided not to do it and wrote a full script for "Eat, Pray, Queef" instead.
 The original prank is referenced in the episode, when The Canada Channel announces that it will not air a much-anticipated part two episode of Terrance and Phillip, and instead will show the Queef Sisters as an April Fools' Day prank.
 The angry reaction from the boys mirrors the real-life fan reaction to the South Park second-season premiere.

-The episode uses the characters' conflicting responses to the comedic value of farts and queefs to demonstrate a double standard between rights of men and women, even in the 21st century, as both genders hold unfair opinions toward the other sex, and the episode suggests men and women are, and should be, equals.
+The episode uses the characters' conflicting responses to the comedic value of farts and queefs to demonstrate a double standard between rights of men and women, even in the 21st century, as both genders hold unfair opinions towards each other, and the episode suggests men and women are, and should be, equals.
 Shortly after "Eat, Pray, Queef" was originally broadcast, the site also featured T-shirts and hooded sweatshirts based on the episode.
-One featured Katherine and Katie queefing and saying, "Babies come from there!"
+One featured Katherine and Katie queefing and saying, "Babies come from there!".